 - How will you retrieve your ratings?
 Do you intend to retrieve ratings individually or in batches?
 If you need to retrieve a batch of ratings for a category of resources, consider representing that organizational scheme within your resource references.

 A URI or similar namespace scheme provides an ideal template for a reference.
 Consider the following sample reference scheme that might be applied to address the above considerations:

-For more information on References, including best practices, see References and IDs in Discovering the platform.
+References, including best practices, see References and IDs in Discovering the platform.

 The value of a rating is represented as a simple integer value.
 The value's significance is defined in your application.

 - A simple 5-star scale might be represented by values 1-5

 - A 5-star scale, allowing half-star ratings, might be represented by values 1-10

 - A percentage-based scale might be represented by values 1-100

 Anticipate the potential for future alterations to your rating scale.
 For example, your application currently requires a 5-star rating scale, but you anticipate a future need for more granular values.
 In such a situation, consider implementing that scale with the values 1-10, rather than 1-5, where each whole star is represented by an even integer within that range.
 This allows for the possibility of introducing half-star ratings later without skewing the statistics for existing ratings.

 Updated 2 months ago